High School Fleet: Bridge

-Secretary of the Harekaze, who tends to speak her mind in a dramatic way, including theories and what others may be thinking.
+Kōko is the secretary of the Harekaze who tends to speak her mind in a dramatic way, including theories and what others may be thinking.
 She feels that fiction is more real than non-fiction and often lets her tongue and imagination get out of hand.
 She always gets information out of the tablet she carries whenever they are in a battle and relays it to the bridge crew.